DemandCube/developer-setup/README.md

-macsetup
+smorin-devsetup
 ========

-Setsup a mac for development with virtualbox vagrant ansible and pip
+Sets up a mac for development with virtualbox vagrant ansible and pip

 bootstrap.sh
 ----